Back Injury At Work Compensation Claims

 While you are at work, your employer has a legal duty to protect you and carry out risk assessments regularly in order to achieve this.
 With this in mind, as an employee, you have the right to expect your employer to protect you from the risk of back injury pain due to your work.
 If you are unfortunate enough to suffer from a back injury at work, and you feel that your employer’s failure to meet their responsibilities is what led to your back pain symptoms you may be able to claim compensation.

-Back injury claims at work can be difficult to succeed in and the U.K. Government has made it even harder by a change in the law so that now an employer will not be liable to pay back pain compensation due to a breach of one of the above regulations alone.
+Back injury at work claims can be difficult to succeed in and the U.K. Government has made it even harder by a change in the law so that now an employer will not be liable to pay back pain compensation due to a breach of one of the above regulations alone.
 It is now also necessary to prove your employer was negligent.
 You need someone capable of winning your case for you and not dropping it when the going gets tough.

-We are personal injury solicitors with over 20 years’ experience in the field and have an in-depth knowledge of the regulations and guidelines relevant to back injury at work settlements.
+We are personal injury solicitors with over 20 years’ experience in the field and have an in-depth knowledge of the regulations and guidelines relevant to back injury at work claim settlements.
 This puts us in a perfect position to handle your claim.
 Your best interests will always be our priority so if you are in Louth or Grimsby contact us today on 01507 609027 or online for a free, no obligation consultation.

 - 100% No Win No Fee Claims